Snake case

+A variation is screaming snake case, where words are written in all caps (stylized as SCREAMING_SNAKE_CASE).
+This convention is used for constants in programming languages like C/C++, Python, Java, PHP, as well as for environment variables.

 History

 The use of underscores as word separators dates back to the late 1960s.
 It is particularly associated with C, is found in The C Programming Language (1978), and contrasted with pascal case (a type of camel case).
 However, the convention traditionally had no specific name: the Python programming language style guide refers to it simply as "lower_case_with_underscores".

 Within Usenet the term snake_case was first seen in the Ruby community in 2004, used by Gavin Kistner, writing:

-However, former Intel engineer Jack Dahlgren has stated that he was using the term internally at Intel (and perhaps in dialogue with Microsoft engineers) in 2002.
-It is possible that the term developed independently in more than one community.

 As of 2015, names for other delimiter-separated naming conventions for multiple-word identifiers have not been standardized, although some terms have increasing levels of usage, such as lisp-case, kebab-case, SCREAMING_SNAKE_CASE, and more.